RATHOD-SHUBHAM/RATHOD-SHUBHAM/README.md

 <h2> About me 🦦</h2>

-* Data Scientist 🥸.
+* Data Scientist 🥸 exploring possiblities 👻.
-* Computer Science Grad 🎓 exploring possiblities 👻.
+* Computer Science Grad 🎓.
 * Have a simple goal: Develop products that improve human lives.
 * In love with Data 🖤
 * Check out my repo for some cool content 🤠.